ch-benard/laravel-apache-pgsql/README.md

 ```bash
 docker-compose exec -u devuser php composer create-project --prefer-dist laravel/laravel /var/www/html/.
 ```
+The command will create a Laravel project into the */var/www/html* folder in the container.
+This container is mapped to *public_html* folder on the host.
+The command is launched from the container to avoid having to install the development tools (Composer, Laravel) on the host.
+So, you keep your host clean.

 2. Generate the key for the Laravel application